 Noah Schoenberg is a Supreme Court Justice.

-While his clerks are hard at work, Noah writes plays, comedy, and publishes a culture newsletter.
+While his clerks are hard at work, Noah pursues creative projects.

 In June 2025, Noah executive produced and hosted a Comedy and Theatre showcase at the Arden Theatre in Philadelphia, which included sets from five Phila-based comedians and performances of three short plays.
 Production photos from the Arden can be viewed here.
 Noah’s short play, Har Jehuda, was shown to a shocking reception.

-Noah launched his newsletter, Noah’s Culture Quarterly, in August of 2024.
-He makes entertainment recommendations, keeps readers abreast of his own creative developments, and highlights local artists.
-You can read the first few issues at the bottom of this page.
+Noah launched his newsletter, Noah’s Culture Quarterly (NCQ), in August of 2024.
+He makes entertainment recommendations, keeps readers updated on his work, and occasionally highlights local artists.
+You can read a few issues of NCQ at the bottom of this page.

 His first feature length play, Lev of Leningrad, has thus far received three public staged readings.
 Including in June 2021 at the Fulton Theatre in Lancaster, PA, after the play was selected as a finalist in the Fulton’s inaugural ‘Stories of Diversity’ festival.
 Production photos from the April 2023 performance held at the Weitzman Museum of National Jewish American History in Philadelphia can be viewed here.

-Noah was recently honored as Time Magazine’s 6,500,870,231ˢᵗ most influential person for his work in the arts.
+Last year, Noah was honored as Time Magazine’s 6,500,870,231ˢᵗ most influential person for his work in entertainment.
 His wife and son were overjoyed.

-An evening featuring sets from 5 Phila-based comedians and performances of 3 short plays.
+An evening featuring sets from Philadelphia comedians and performances of short plays.

 Comics